carlosjln/jsonbadger/docs/jsonb-ops.md

 {replace_roots: {...}, set: {...}, unset: [...]}
 ```

-When `track: ['data']` is used, tracked paths are prefixed like `data.profile.city`.
-The orchestrator boundary in `src/model/operations/update-one.js` strips that tracked root and maps the delta into operator-style input before calling `JsonbOps.from(...)`.
+When a model tracks slug roots, tracked paths are prefixed with that slug root.
+For example, when the default slug is still `data`, tracked paths look like `data.profile.city`.
+The orchestrator boundary in `src/model/operations/update-one.js` strips the tracked root and maps the delta into operator-style input before calling `JsonbOps.from(...)`.

 ## Interaction Model